How to download Google Chrome (32-bit, 64-bit, MSI, PKG/DMG, etc.)

 2. How to download Google Chrome for another operating system

 Want a different architecture than what Google detected?
 Go to the Chrome webpage using your current web browser.
-Scroll down until you reach the page’s footer.
+Scroll down to the page’s footer.
 It’s a long way down, so keep at it until you reach it.
 There, in the Chrome Family section on the left, click or tap the Other Platforms link.

 Links to Chrome for Other Platforms